Conair94/junk-theorems-in-lean/README.md

 > **Theorem 4.** *The dot product of not with itself.
 Moreover, the matrix determinant of or.*

+On the other hand, note that the determinant of and is not a true statement.

 > **Theorem 5.** *One divided by zero is equal to zero.*

 > **Theorem 6.** *$`\zeta(1) = (\gamma - \log 4 \pi) / 2`$, where $`\zeta(s)`$ is the Riemann zeta function.*